MGEScan/mgescan/docs/source/ltr.rst

 MGEScan-LTR
 ===========

 MGEScan-LTR program identifies long terminal repeats (LTR).
+RepeatMasker can be used to identify repetitive elements in genomic sequences.

 .. image:: images/mgescan-ltr.png